mrisher/smtp-sts/reporting.md

 applied, the "policies" field of the report body MUST be an array and not a singular value.

+In the case of multiple failure types, the `failure-details` array would contain multiple entries.
+Each entry would have its own set of infomation pertaining to that failure type.

 ## Report Time-frame

 The report SHOULD cover a full day, from 0000-2400 UTC.
 This should